rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/afp/afp_server_info.md

 Apple Filing Protocol (AFP) is Apple's file sharing protocol similar to SMB, and NFS.
 This module will gather information about the service.
 Netatalk is a Linux implementation of AFP.

-The following was done on Ubuntu 16.04, and is largely base on [missingreadme.wordpress.com](https://missingreadme.wordpress.com/2010/05/08/how-to-set-up-afp-filesharing-on-ubuntu/):
+The following was done on Ubuntu 16.04, and is largely based on [missingreadme.wordpress.com](https://missingreadme.wordpress.com/2010/05/08/how-to-set-up-afp-filesharing-on-ubuntu/):

   1. `sudo apt-get install netatalk`
   2. edit `/etc/default/netatalk` and add the following lines: